imprvhub/entercinema/README.md

 Users enjoy complete control over their profiles, with the ability to save favorite movies and TV series, personalize their entertainment preferences, and conveniently access account settings.
 The addition of a user profile menu on both the main and profile pages further enhances user interaction, providing easy access to authentication and account customization options, including avatar changes.

+### Advanced Search Filters:

+Implemented advanced search functionality by year, genre, and rating.
+This enhancement allows users to filter search queries more precisely, making it easier to find exactly what they are looking for.

+### Upcoming Releases:

+Added a new ‘Upcoming Releases’ page that highlights forthcoming releases of TV shows and movies.
+For authenticated users, the content is personalized according to their preferences, ensuring they receive updates tailored to their interests.

 ### Effortless Social Media Sharing:

 Cinemathe empowers users to share their favorite movies and TV series effortlessly across various social media platforms, fostering engagement and expanding the community.